Stratified squamous epithelium

 A stratified squamous epithelium consists of squamous (flattened) epithelial cells arranged in layers upon a basal membrane.
 Only one layer is in contact with the basement membrane; the other layers adhere to one another to maintain structural integrity.
 Although this epithelium is referred to as squamous, many cells within the layers may not be flattened; this is due to the convention of naming epithelia according to the cell type at the surface.
 In the deeper layers, the cells may be columnar or cuboidal.
 There are no intercellular spaces.
 This type of epithelium is well suited to areas in the body subject to constant abrasion, as the thickest layers can be sequentially sloughed off and replaced before the basement membrane is exposed.
 It forms the outermost layer of the skin and the inner lining of the mouth, esophagus and vagina.

 In the epidermis of skin in mammals, reptiles, and birds, the layer of keratin in the outer layer of the stratified squamous epithelial surface is named the stratum corneum.
 Stratum corneum is made up of squamous cells which are keratinized and dead.
 These are shed periodically.

 Structure

 Non-keratinized

 Non-keratinized surfaces must be kept moist by bodily secretions to prevent them from drying out.
-Cells of stratum corneum are sometimes without keratin and living.

 Examples of non-keratinized stratified squamous epithelium include some parts of the lining of oral cavity, pharynx, conjunctiva of eye, upper one-third esophagus, rectum, vulva, and vagina.

 Even non-keratinized surfaces, consisting as they do of keratinocytes, have a minor superficial keratinized layer of varying thickness, depending on the age of the epithelium and the damage it has experienced.